 In Recessive, as Eriecho is bonding with Sollastek, Saddik looks around at the various single women at the sanctuary.
 He’s interested in all of them, but the one who really catches his eye is this much younger Pon Farr comforter who has recently been transferred from another sanctuary.
 As a fellow misfit, she and Saddik have that in common.
 So as that story ends, the two of them are only beginning to get to know one another.

 There aren’t any impediments to Saddik existing in the Mirror Universe (or even in the prime timeline, for that matter).

 He would very likely not be a prisoner and would probably live a more or less normal Vulcan life.
 In fact, he could very well be one of the few of my characters whose lives would be better in the Mirror Universe than in the prime universe.

 “She is my daughter.”

-For a character who starts off as a bit of a horny Vulcan, he turned into someone who could be Eriecho’s true father.
+So for a character who starts off as a bit of a horny Vulcan, he turned into someone who could be Eriecho’s true father.
 He cares for her and listens to her problems, and helps to shield her from the worst of the disapproving glares and statements of the Vulcan matrons who also live at the sanctuary.
-He’s had to step up again and again, and he’s been able to do so, even if he’s a little skeptical of his own abilities.
+He’s had to step up again and again, and he has, even if he’s a little skeptical of his own abilities.